 Histogram of age

 However, it is important to get an overview of the data.
-I need to understand how the data looks like, for example, by plotting histograms for all continuous data variables.
+I need to understand what the data looks like, for example, by plotting histograms for all continuous variables.
+In our data, only age is continuous.

 Code